hasanyousuf/my_selenium/README.md

 # How to use
 - Python3 and python3-venv should be installed
 - python3 -m venv venv
--On Linux use the command
+- User need to add URL of application in system environment variable -On Linux use the command source venv/bin/activate
-   source venv/bin/activate
 - pytest -s -v test.py